pedrib/PoC/advisories/Pwn2Own/Tokyo_2019/tokyo_drift/tokyo_drift.md

 Note that all of them are *Get* except for three: *SetDeviceNameIconByMAC*, *SetDeviceInfoByMAC* and *SetNetgearDeviceName*.
 The *Get* types lead us down a different execution path in *sa_processResponse()*, and they are interesting from an information leak point of view, but not really helpful for exploitation.

 But the *Set* keywords are another story.
 Sending one of these will cause *sa_processResponse()* to invoke the next function in our chain, *sa_parseRcvCmd()*.
-In our request we decided to send *SetNetgearDeviceName*, but for our purposes any of the three *Set* keywords would work.
+In our request we decided to send *SetDeviceNameIconByMAC*, but for our purposes any of the three *Set* keywords would work.

 *sa_parseRcvCmd()* was shown above in **Snippet 6**.
 As it can be seen there, it will parse the request looking for certain command values.
 To hit our vulnerable function we want to have *cmd_idx* 0xff37, which is achieved by sending the *NewBlockSiteName* XML tag.